LukeItUp/tokenizer/README.md

 **Changed** -> shows the words that were taken from *tokens.xml* file and replaced the original ones.

-At the end of each entry, there is also a grade showing the similarity factor of the original and transformed entries given in %.
+At the end of each entry, there is also a grade showing the similarity factor of the original and transformed entries given in percentage.

 File **grade.log** contains grades for each entry.